openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

       your friends and supporters tell the world about you!

 Building on our strong technology we have created **10.000 Live
-        DVD™s** to present you in all your glory.
+        DVDâ€™s** to present you in all your glory.
 These will be given to the GNOME Foundation who will take care of distributing them all around the world and handing them out at events!